ualberta-vision-robotics/cmput428labs/_projects/warp_tutorial.md

 ## Warping with built-in functions

 We can warp with OpenCV's built-in functions using the following format.
-Make sure cv2.WARP_INVERSE_MAP is entered as a flag to see warps in the way we've defined them in this course.
+Make sure cv2.WARP_INVERSE_MAP is entered as a flag to ensure warps are handled in the way we've defined them in this course.

 ```python
 warp = cv2.warpAffine(img, Affine, img.shape, flags=cv2.WARP_INVERSE_MAP)